miguno/ruby-bootstrap/README.md

 This script bootstraps rvm, Ruby, bundler and any defined Ruby gems in a Ruby project directory.

-Tested on RHEL/CentOS 6 and Bash shell.
+Tested with Bash shell on RHEL/CentOS 6 and Mac OS X 10.8.

 # Requirements